ana-512-git/text-based-game-XAMK/README.md

 ![alt](https://github.com/ana-512-git/text-based-game-XAMK/blob/main/readme-media/example-nouns.png?raw=true)

 The following verbs are allowed: go, get, say, talkto, use, examine, inventory, help. give, read.
-Inventory and help are the only exceptions to the prompt syntax rule.
+Only "inventory" and "help" are exceptions to the prompt syntax rule.
 If, during the game, you want to revisit these rules, type "help" followed by enter in the text box and a short manual page will appear, listing the allowed verbs and the prompt syntax, like this:

 ![alt](https://github.com/ana-512-git/text-based-game-XAMK/blob/main/readme-media/help-image.png?raw=true)

+### Technologies used
++ C#
++ Unity

+### Installation
+The game was designed in Windows, for windows (a Linux alternative is still to be built).
+To start playing, clone the repo locally and go to the "Build" folder.
+Then, run the .exe file and enjoy!